-- As it can be seen, the Favre averaging is very similar to the Reynolds averaging. - To derive the solvable equations, we must approximate all the terms that involve correlations of fluctuating quantities. - Similar to the incompressible equations, we can derive the exact transport equations for the turbulent kinetic energy and Reynolds stresses. - Favre averaging is used for compressible flows, mixture of gases, species concentration, and combustion. - Favre averaging eliminates density fluctuations from the averaged equations. - However, it does not remove the effect the density fluctuations have on the turbulence. - Favre averaging is a mathematical simplification, not a physical one. - Remember, when using Favre averaging, the density and pressure are not massweighted averaged.
+- As it can be seen, the Favre averaging is very similar to the Reynolds averaging. - To derive the solvable equations, we must approximate all the terms that involve correlations of fluctuating quantities. - Similar to the incompressible equations, we can derive the exact transport equations for the turbulent kinetic energy and Reynolds stresses. - Favre averaging is used for compressible flows, mixture of gases, species concentration, and combustion. - Favre averaging eliminates density fluctuations from the averaged equations. - However, it does not remove the effect the density fluctuations have on the turbulence. - Favre averaging is a mathematical simplification, not a physical one. - Remember, when using Favre averaging, the density and pressure are not mass-weighted averaged. - For density and pressure, we use Reynolds averaging (that is, Reynolds decomposition). - The rest of the field variables can be mass-weighted averaged, namely, u, v, w, T, h, H, e.